Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks

+Satellite viewing angles also create differences in the correspondence of VIS and IR images, especially for the full-disk data.
+The satellite viewing angles affect the atmospheric absorption and the projected lengths of lights and shades at the edge of the full-disk observation.
+Additionally, the satellite viewing angles contribute to the approximate simulation of the sun glare.
+Therefore, we included the satellite zenith angle and the satellite azimuth angle in our input datasets.
+We also included a basemap extracted from the red channel of NASA's Blue Marble Next Generation \cite{stockli2005blue} which provides information about land usually not being available in IR bands.

-In conclusion, we select a total of 10 channels of model input in our datasets, which includes 1 VIS Band (Band03), 7 IR Bands (Band08, 09, 10, 11, 13, 15, 16), and 2 channels of sunlight direction (solar zenith angle and solar azimuth).
-Details such as which bands are used in each difference image are summarized in Table II in the next section.
+In conclusion, we select a total of 13 channels of model input in our datasets, which includes 1 VIS Band (Band03), 7 IR Bands (Band08, 09, 10, 11, 13, 15, 16), 4 channels of direction parameters (solar zenith angle, solar azimuth angle, satellite zenith angle, and satellite azimuth angle), and 1 channel of basemap.